FTC Warns Manufacturers That 'Warranty Void If Removed' Stickers Break the Law - Slashdot

 I'm a big fan of Tesla and what they are doing... but I totally agree with you.
 They can't be exempted from this just because they make cool stuff.

 Re:I hope they fine Tesla.
-(Score:4, Informative)
+(Score:5, Informative)

 You agreed to this when you signed for the car.
 This isn't a warranty issue, it is a contract issue, which is a completely different story.
 First semester law school.